sensu/sensu-docs/content/sensu-go/5.21/_index.md

 ### Intuitive API and web UI interfaces

-Sensu includes a [web UI][15] to provide a unified view of your entities, checks, and events, as well as a user-friendly silencing tool.
+Sensu includes a [web UI][15] to provide a unified view of your entities, checks, and events, as well as a user-friendly [silencing][25] tool.
 The [Sensu API][13] and the [`sensuctl` command-line tool][16] allow you (and your internal customers) to create checks, register entities, manage configuration, and more.

 ### Open core software backed by Sensu Inc.